Bottle cap crafts for kids can be so much fun! Make an easy bottle cap game for kids using plain plastic bottle caps - in minutes!

 How To Design the Background for the Apple Search Game

 - Cut out a tree trunk from brown crafting paper

 - (Optional:) cut a green stripe of crafting paper to the bottom.

 Use the red craft foam to cut out small circles that will act as apples.
 (You might get creative here 🙂

 Bear in mind that only half of the bottle caps will house one 'apple', meaning that if you've got 10 caps, you'll only need to cut out 5 craft foam apples.

 Place the red apples 'on' the tree branches.
 Cover the apples using green plastic bottle caps (=pretend leaves) on them, and spread the rest of the green bottle caps around these.
 Meaning that one half of the plastic bottle caps will be empty.

-The first player chooses one 'leaf' (=one bottle cap) and lifts it to see if there is an apple hidden behind.
-He turns the cap upside down to mark it has been already searched for apples.
-If there was a red apple hidden below, he gets to keep the 'apple'.
+The first player chooses one 'leaf' (that is, one bottle cap) and lifts it to see if there is an apple hidden behind.
+Then turn the cap upside down to mark it has been already searched for apples.
+If there was a red apple hidden below, the player gets to keep the 'apple'.
 If not, he stays empty-handed in this turn.
 Then, it's the second player's turn to guess.